pprasquier/prefy/README.md

-# pyprefs
+# prefy
 A library to streamline and standardize preference/settings management in Python projects

 # What is it?
-Pyprefs provides developpers with a systematic way to handle the settings of their projects.
+Prefy provides developpers with a systematic way to handle the settings of their projects.
 It addresses the following pain points:
 - Losing/having to redefine one's own settings when pulling the new version of a project
 - Differeniating the settings across multiple environments